 Moreover, nurses provide essential support to teachers and administrators.
 Just like students, school staff may experience post-traumatic stress or struggle with feelings of guilt and grief.
 Nurses can help facilitate conversations around self-care, stress management, and even direct staff to resources for mental health support.

-The emotional toll on a school nurse
+The emotional toll on the school nurse

 The aftermath of an active shooter situation is overwhelming, not only for students and teachers but also for school nurses.
 In addition to providing immediate medical assistance, school nurses are often responsible for comforting students, speaking with families, and acting as a calming presence.
 The emotional burden can take a significant toll on their mental health.